nasriv/django-portfolio/README.md

 # Personal portfolio #

-Django/Python framework to be hosted on raspberry pi using heroku server
+Django/Python framework to be hosted using heroku server